WeSQL Architecture Overview

 The compute layer consists of two components: WeScale and WeSQL-Server.

 WeScale is an optional component.
-In a deployment without WeScale, applications can connect directly to the WeSQL Data Node to access the MySQL database.
+Without WeScale, applications can connect directly to the WeSQL Data Node to access the MySQL database, saving some resources but losing the powerful features provided by WeScale.
+Our tutorial provides both deployment options: with and without WeScale.

 In which situation you need WeScale?